Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Experiments

-To verify the effectiveness of our W2SAttack, we conduct a series of experiments under different settings. \Cref{tab3,tab4,tab5} report the results, and we can draw the following conclusions:
+To verify the effectiveness of our FAKD, we conduct a series of experiments under different settings. \Cref{tab3,tab4,tab5} report the results, and we can draw the following conclusions:

-\textbf{W2SAttack fulfills the Objective \ref{obj:1} with high attack effectiveness.} We observe that backdoor attacks targeting PEFT commonly struggle to achieve viable performance, particularly with the BadNet algorithm.
-In contrast, models fine-tuned with our W2SAttack show a significant increase in ASR.
+\textbf{FAKD fulfills the Objective \ref{obj:1} with high attack effectiveness:} We observe that backdoor attacks targeting PEFT commonly struggle to achieve viable performance, particularly with the BadNet algorithm.
+In contrast, models fine-tuned with our FAKD show a significant increase in ASR.
 For example, using BadNet results in an average ASR increase of 58.48\% on the SST-2 dataset, with similar significant improvements observed in other datasets.
 This achieves the Objective \ref{obj:1}.
 Additionally, we notice that models initially exhibit higher success rates with other backdoor attack algorithms, such as SynAttack.
-Therefore, our W2SAttack achieves only a 11.08\% increase.
+Therefore, our FAKD achieves only a 11.08\% increase.

-\textbf{W2SAttack achieves the Objective \ref{obj:2} that it ensures unaffected clean accuracy.} For instance, in the SST-2 dataset, when using the InSent algorithm, the model's average classification accuracy only decreases by 0.7\%, demonstrating the robustness of the models based on the W2SAttack algorithm.
-Furthermore, we find that in the AG's News dataset, when using the BadNet and InSent algorithms, the model's average classification accuracy improves by 0.08\% and 0.25\%, respectively.
-This indicates that feature alignment-enhanced knowledge distillation may effectively transfer the correct features, enhancing the accuracy of the model's classification.
+\textbf{FAKD achieves the Objective \ref{obj:2} that it ensures unaffected CA:} For instance, in the SST-2 dataset, when using the InSent algorithm, the model's average classification accuracy only decreases by 0.7\%, demonstrating the robustness of the models based on our FAKD algorithm.
+Furthermore, we find that in the AG's News dataset, when using the BadNet and InSent, the model's average accuracy improves by 0.08\% and 0.25\%, respectively.
+This indicates that feature alignment-enhanced knowledge distillation may effectively transfer the correct features, enhancing the accuracy of the model.

-\textbf{W2SAttack exhibits robust generalizability.} \Cref{tab3,tab4,tab5} shows W2SAttack consistently delivers effective attack performance across diverse triggers, models, and tasks.
-For example, when targeting different language models, the success rate of the W2SAttack algorithm significantly improves compared to PEFT algorithms; when facing more complex multi-class tasks, W2SAttack consistently maintains the ASR of over 90\% across all settings.
-This confirms the generalizability of the algorithm we proposed.
+\textbf{FAKD exhibits robust generalizability:} \Cref{tab3,tab4,tab5} shows FAKD consistently delivers effective attack performance across diverse triggers, models, and tasks.
+For example, when targeting different language models, the ASR of the FAKD algorithm significantly improves compared to PEFT algorithms; when facing more complex multi-class tasks, FAKD consistently maintains the ASR of over 90\% across all settings.
+This confirms the generalizability of FAKD algorithm.